This certificate of higher education has one stage, comprising 120 credits.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

-You must have the support of your employer for the work-based module Enhancing your healthcare practice (K117).
+You must have the support of your employer for the work-based module Introduction to healthcare practice (K104).
 It is also a requirement that you:

 - remain in employment while studying towards this certificate